Jiddler/Hyperletter/README.md

 ### V1.
 Bugfixes
 V1 is considered complete, and stable.
 Bug fixes will be done on a regular basis.
+_We dont have any outstanding issues, please report any issues_

 ### V2.
 Persistence
 Hyperletter is core part of FirefliesMQ which will give you a persisted queues and routes.

 ## Protocol specification
 ### Header